 Though IK contributes significantly to the welfare of rural people of Limpopo Province in terms of farming systems, its contribution to agriculture still remains informal.
-For instance, apart from the health sector in which its contribution can easily be acknowledged, in agriculture and other sectors it has scarcely been appreciated.
+For instance, apart from the health sector5 in which its contribution can easily be acknowledged, it has scarcely been appreciated in agriculture and other sectors.
 Some important weaknesses related to the implementation of IKS research in Limpopo Province are: